Asymptotics of Nonparametric Estimation under general non-monotone MAR missingness: A Bayesian Approach: Introduction

 The remainder of the paper is organized as follows: In Section \ref{sec_Background}, we present a detailed background on missing values, the MAR condition and ignorability, and introduce our notation.
-After introducing the MAR condition and relevant notation, we discuss related literature in more detail and outline our contributions in Section \ref{sec_literature_lontributions}.
-Section \ref{sec_contractionresults} then presents the general posterior contraction results under MAR missingness.
-Section \ref{sec_density} applies these results to density estimation on $\R^d$ leading to a minimax estimation result.
+After introducing the MAR condition and relevant notation, we discuss the related literature in more detail and outline our contributions in Section \ref{sec_literature_lontributions}.
+Section \ref{sec_contractionresults} then presents the general posterior contraction results under MAR missingness, while Section \ref{sec_examples} applies these results to density estimation and nonparametric regression on $\R^d$.
 Finally, Section \ref{sec_empirical} provides a small simulation study, and Section \ref{sec_conclusion} concludes.